shader-slang/slang-binaries/lua-modules/README.md

 local llvmPath = deps:getPath("llvm")
 ```

 The `llvmPath` value can then be used to specify the path to the dependency in the build script.
 A project can just rely on a dependency being located in 'external' and this will work as expected, but by using the 'getPath' mechanism it's possible to change the dependency path on the command line.

+For optional dependencies if they are not available :getPath() will return nil.
+If will report an error if a dependency is requested that isn't defined.

+Note that an inappropriate dependency does *not* delete the dependency directory.
+So it is possible to have a directory containing a different targets dependency.

 Every dependency will add a command line option with the same name and '-path' suffix.
 So for example if we have a dependency `llvm` we can just set the path that we want to use via `--llvm-path` option

 ```
 premake5 vs2019 --arch=x64 --deps=true --llvm-path=path-to-llvm